mr-narender/Adriatico-Tours/README.md

 This section is consistent across all the pages and servers to capture customer emails and utilize email marketing by sending special offers, discounts, and new releases.
 <ins>*Footer*</ins>

-The top part of footer section consists of company logo, useful company liks such as Our company, FAQ's and Contact us & popular cities links.
+The top part of the footer section consists of the company logo, useful company links such as Our company, FAQ's and Contact us & popular cities links.
 The bottom part has comapny phone no., email and address.
-The copyright bar consist of credits and social icons.
+The copyright bar consists of credits and social icons.

 <ins>*Homepage*</ins>